 While there are often questions about the rights of a father compared to a mother, the reality is that there is no difference.
 Once a father has their paternity confirmed, they have the same legal rights regarding a minor child as the mother.

 Despite being equal under the law, many custody cases result in the mother receiving most or all of the parental control.
 From decision-making to parenting-time, fathers often feel as though they have been treated unfairly.
-Given the importance of the relationship with your child, it is vital to get in touch with an experienced family lawyer as soon as possible to protect your rights.
-Learn more about your options during an initial consultation with an Ottawa father’s rights lawyer.
+Given the importance of the relationship with your child, it is vital to get in touch with an experienced family lawyer at our office as soon as possible to protect your rights.
+Learn more about your options during an initial consultation with a well-versed Ottawa father’s rights lawyer.

 The birth mother has certain rights regarding their minor child from the moment of birth.
 The same is not true of every father.
 For many fathers, rights related to parenting time or decision-making are only awarded after they have verified that they are the legitimate father of the child.
 This is known as establishing paternity.